Shift3/boilerplate-client-react/README.md

 #### Wiki Automation

 The CircleCI config includes a `deploy-wiki` job to automatically deploy Wiki pages that are placed in the `wiki/` folder.
-This workflow only runs when changes are commited directly to the `development` branch or when a feature branch is merged into the `development` branch.
+This workflow only runs when changes are commited directly to the `develop` branch or when a feature branch is merged into the `develop` branch.

 After forking the project, you will need to make the following changes to ensure the `deploy-wiki` job works properly: